How to Secure a Spot in Gmail Primary Inbox

 Here’s a pro tip:

-Incorporate user-generated content or customer testimonials.
+Incorporate user-generated content as testimonial advertising.
 Sharing stories or feedback from your existing customers not only adds authenticity to your email but also adds a layer of credibility and personal touch.

 Ask Your Subscribers to Change Their Inbox Settings